iSPIRT/ppl/badal/dsl/README.md

 At the notary, one a transaction has the following data:

 - inputs: `list[StateHash]` corresponding to states being canceled
-  - Note: Currently assuming that a `StateHash` will always be unique and can thus serve as a state id.
-To achieve this the base `State` class would need to include a nonce field to prevent accidental collisions (because all the data members have the same values as an older state)
+  - Note: Currently assuming that a `StateHash` will always be unique.
-  - TODO: Actual details of the nonce need to be worked out
+    See discussion under `State` for more details of this.
 - outputs: `list[StateHash]` corresponding to states being created
-- chaining pointers: TODO
+- TODO: chaining pointers:
   - Additionally, the transaction on the ledger probably needs to include state hashes of earlier states or hashes of earlier transactions for chaining purposes.
 The chaining would help